huggingface/transformers/examples/pytorch/instance-segmentation/README.md

 Since the `background` label is not an instance and we don't want to predict it, we will specify `do_reduce_labels` to remove it from the data.

-You can run the training with following command:
+You can run the training with the following command:

 ```bash
 python run_instance_segmentation.py \